jaylenw/APS_2015_Far_West_CSULB_Website/README.md

 # APS_2015_Far_West_CSULB_Website

 Website files for the 2015 Far West APS Meeting.
+This is just a basic template version of it.
+Final version is on CSULB's servers.

 ## Running Development Server in Linux/MAC